Thasin-Sheikh/dart_programming/custom_error_handling.md

 - **Errors**: Represent serious program failures and implement the `Error` interface.
 They usually indicate bugs that should be fixed rather than caught.

 ### Example of Built-in Error Handling
+Before we create our own error hierarchy, let's understand what Dart provides out of the box:

 ```dart
 try {